 Drywall Anchors for Lighter Items

-- Expansion anchor: These types of drywall anchors are also known as conical anchors and winged anchors.
+Expansion anchors are a type of drywall anchor that are also known as conical anchors and winged anchors.
 Most are made of plastic.
-When mounting on drywall the anchor expands and locks behind the wall as the screw is twisted in.
+When mounting on drywall, the anchor expands and locks behind the wall as the screw is twisted in.

 Drywall Anchors for Heavier Items

 - Self-drilling anchors: The anchor is threaded like a screw and has a sharp tip that drives into the drywall surface.
 The self-drilling anchor threads grip the drywall for a secure fit for drywall anchor installation.
-The anchor holds in place as the screw is twisted into place.
+The anchor holds as the screw is twisted into place.
 Self-drilling anchors are made of plastic, nylon or metal.
+Self-drilling anchors are available in a wide range of weight ratings.
+Some are light, others are heavy.

 - Steel hollow-wall anchor: These drywall anchors for heavy items are metal-cased anchors that expand behind the wall when the bolt is screwed.